cyruscook/LoadingScreen/README.md

 A loading screen in 3 lines of code.
 Completely automated - all you need to do is add the code.

-The first line is css, second is HTML and third is JS.
+The first line is CSS, second is HTML and third is JS.

 ## Table of Contents